John-W-Stevens/Viper/README.md

 Thanks for reading.
 Hopefully this project will prove useful to someone other than myself.

 Final Note - This is very much a work in progress.
-If you find a bug (of which there are probably many), please let me know.
+If you find a bug (of which there are probably many), please let me know.d